 How to Care for a Savannah Cat

-- To keep your fur baby healthy your Savannah’s diet should consist of a protein-based diet.
+- To keep your fur baby healthy, Savannah’s diet should consist of a protein-based diet.

 - High-quality, pure proteins found in chicken, beef, duck, and fish are necessary to keep your cat in optimal health.

-- Another reason protein is a vital substance for your Savannah is the breed is prone to having a deficiency in taurine – taurine is found in meat.
+- Another reason protein is a vital substance for your Savannah is that the breed is prone to having a deficiency in taurine, which is found in meat.

 Savannah pet parents should be prepared to provide their pet with plenty of mental and physical stimulation.

-Be sure to keep your Savannah’s nail trimmed, coat brushed, and their teeth clean.
-Although daily oral hygiene is optimal, once-a-week is better than nothing at all.
+Be sure to keep your Savannah’s nails trimmed, their coat brushed, and their teeth clean.
+Although daily oral hygiene is optimal, once a week is better than nothing at all.

 Lastly, even though your Savannah may look like a “wild” cat, keeping her indoors is still the safest choice.

-Outdoor felines are put into harm’s way through contact with other animals, traffic, and cruel people that may want to harm, or even steal your Savannah.
+Outdoor felines are put in harm’s way through contact with other animals, traffic, and cruel people who may want to harm or even steal your Savannah.